 (1) Must article 4(4) of the Rome Convention be construed as meaning that it relates only to voyage charterparties and that other forms of charterparty fall outside the scope of that provision?

-“(2) If question 1 is answered in the affirmative, must article 4(4) of the Convention then be construed as meaning that, in so far as other forms of charterparty also relate to the carriage of goods, the contract in question comes, so far as that carriage is concerned, within the scope of that provision and the applicable law is for the rest determined by article 4(2) of the Convention?
+(2) If question 1 is answered in the affirmative, must article 4(4) of the Convention then be construed as meaning that, in so far as other forms of charterparty also relate to the carriage of goods, the contract in question comes, so far as that carriage is concerned, within the scope of that provision and the applicable law is for the rest determined by article 4(2) of the Convention?

-“(3) If question 2 is answered in the affirmative, which of the two legal bases indicated should be used as the basis for examining a contention that the legal claims based on the contract are time-barred?
+(3) If question 2 is answered in the affirmative, which of the two legal bases indicated should be used as the basis for examining a contention that the legal claims based on the contract are time-barred?

 A.G Bot in his opinion [to the CJEU] and the ruling of the CJEU adopted different approaches to answering the above referred questions.
 This point is significant as would be demonstrated in a latter case where the CJEU had to determine what law applies to a contract of carriage of goods and the issue of categorisation.